-PII Mapping of Components
+PII Mapping of Components (Servers/Database)

-TeleCritical Care consists of six (6) key components (databases).
-TeleCritical Care consists of one key component.
+TeleCritical Care consists of six key components

+(servers/databases/instances/applications/software/application programming interfaces (API).
 Each component has been analyzed to determine if any elements of that component collect PII.
 The type of PII collected by TeleCritical Care and the reasons for the collection of the PII are in the table below.